 Estates & Trusts

-Finally, the desk reference is an excellent introduction to Indonesian law for lawyers, business people, and law students.
+Finally, the Desk Reference is an excellent introduction to Indonesian law for lawyers, business people, and law students.
 It would also be of considerable use to legal journalists and researchers looking for the relevant law in a certain area.
-It is certain to come under considerable criticism for any perceived shortcomings and charges that foreign counsel can never really understand the complex nature of Indonesia’s legal system and the Dutch influences that permeate it, neither true nor fair.
-The book is not perfect and there are some translation and interpretation issues, but it is a considerable improvement over the earlier versions.
-It is also a valuable introduction to Indonesian law.
-It is not intended to be an all encompassing legal treatise and it would be unfair to judge this book on this criteria alone.
+It is certain to come in for some criticism for perceived shortcomings and charges that foreign counsel can never really understand the complex nature of Indonesia’s legal system and the Dutch influences that permeate it.